Return to site

 Lots of them are retired.
 That means they've set up investment portfolios to fund their non-working days.

-For the much older ones with the very big investment portfolios, they tend to realize at some point that their assets are bringing in far more money than they could ever use in their lifetime.
-They might also realize that donating some investments could trigger large tax benefits or other kinds of income enhancement.
+For the much older ones with very big investment portfolios, they realize at some point that their assets are bringing in far more money than they could ever use in their lifetime.
+They might also recognize that donating some investments could trigger large tax benefits or other kinds of income enhancement.

 So they start giving their investments away.